Illinois Secretary of State

-The Secretary of State of Illinois is one of the six elected executive state offices of the government of Illinois, and one of the 47 secretaries of states in the United States.
-The Illinois Secretary of State keeps the state records, laws, library, and archives, and is the state's corporation registration, vehicle registration and driver licensing authority.
-The current Secretary of State is Alexi Giannoulias, a Democrat who took office in 2023.
+The secretary of state of Illinois is one of the six elected executive state offices of the government of Illinois, and one of the 47 secretaries of state in the United States.
+The Illinois secretary of state keeps the state records, laws, library, and archives, and is the state's corporation registration, vehicle registration and driver licensing authority.
+The current secretary of state is Alexi Giannoulias, a Democrat who took office in 2023.

-Duties
+Powers and duties

-The Secretary of State, in accordance with the state constitution, is keeper of the official acts of the General Assembly, the official records of the executive branch, and the Great Seal of Illinois.
+The secretary of state, in accordance with the state constitution, is keeper of the official acts of the General Assembly, the official records of the executive branch, and the Great Seal of Illinois.
 These duties have remained unchanged since Illinois became a U.S. state in 1818.
-The office also registers corporations and lobbyists, commissions notaries public, and regulates the securities industry, among connected responsibilities.
+The secretary also registers corporations and lobbyists, commissions notaries public, and regulates the securities industry, among connected responsibilities.

-The Secretary of State performs other duties prescribed by law.
-For instance, the Secretary oversees the state archives and the state library.
+The secretary of state performs other duties prescribed by law.
+For instance, the secretary oversees the state archives and the state library.
 The State Archives serves as the official depository of state agency and local government records that possess administrative, legal, or historic research value.
 The State Library houses more than 5,000,000 items, and other informational resources, and oversees a consortium of academic and regional libraries in the state.
-In addition, the Secretary is the custodian of the Illinois State Capitol and all state buildings.
+In addition, the secretary is the custodian of the Illinois State Capitol and all state buildings.

-By statute, the Illinois Secretary of State is also tasked with issuing licenses to Illinois drivers and registering motor vehicles operated in the state, effectively making the Secretary of State's office the department of motor vehicles, though that phrase is not used in Illinois.
-Enforcement of these duties has made the Secretary of State's office a key bureau in the enforcement of laws against driving under the influence.
-Illinois is one of only three states to put the secretary of state in charge of driver services, the other two being Maine and Michigan.
+By statute, the secretary of state is also tasked with issuing licenses to Illinois drivers and registering motor vehicles operated in the state, effectively making the secretary of state's office the department of motor vehicles, though that phrase is not used in Illinois.
+Enforcement of these duties has made the secretary of state's office a key bureau in the enforcement of laws against driving under the influence.
+Illinois is one of only three states to put the secretary of state in charge of motor vehicle registration, the other two being Maine and Michigan.

-The Secretary of State is third (behind the Lieutenant Governor and Attorney General, respectively) in the line of succession to the office of Governor of Illinois.
+Aside from routine responsiblilities, the secretary of state is third (behind the lieutenant governor and attorney general, respectively) in the line of succession to the office of Governor of Illinois.

 Police

 Secretary of State Police

 The Secretary of State Police of Illinois is a statewide police force, established in 1913; it is responsible for enforcing the laws of the Illinois Vehicle Code such as regulating businesses involved with the sale of motor vehicles and vehicle parts.
 Its main purpose is to protect consumers against fraud through adherence to state statutes.

-The Secretary of State Police also investigates identity theft, maintains statewide vehicle inspection stations, investigates statewide vehicle thefts, provides statewide school bus regulation, enforces traffic and parking violations and provides law enforcement to all Secretary of State facilities.
+The Secretary of State Police also investigates identity theft, maintains statewide vehicle inspection stations, investigates statewide vehicle thefts, provides statewide school bus regulation, enforces traffic and parking violations and provides law enforcement to all secretary of state facilities.